-ADDF ACCESS Expansion: In November ADDF expanded and redesigned the ADDF ACCESS portal to provide scientists in academia and small biotechnology companies with access to a larger virtual network of drug discovery experts and contract research organizations that have experience developing therapies for neurodegenerative diseases.
+ADDF ACCESS: In November, we expanded the ADDF ACCESS program, which provides scientists in academia and small biotechnology companies with access to a larger virtual network of drug discovery experts and contract research organizations.
 Learn more about how ADDF ACCESS is helping researchers accelerate their work.

-Sandler Challenge Grant: ADDF board member Randal Sandler and his wife Liz generously pledged $1 million to ADDF in support of a new initiative to accelerate clinical trials of drugs currently used to treat other diseases that are being repurposed for mild cognitive impairment.
-As part of their pledge, the Sandlers are challenging others to partner with ADDF to raise an additional $3 million for clinical trials by the end of 2014.
-We want to extend special thanks to those who have already responded to the challenge: The Charles Evans Foundation and their Co-Trustees Mrs. Bonnie Pfeifer Evans and Mrs. Alice Shure, in addition to Mr. Eli Jacobs, Mr. Ray and Barbara Dalio and McCaffrey Family Fund.
+Sandler Challenge Grant: Board member Randal Sandler and his wife Liz generously pledged $1 million to the ADDF in support of a new initiative to accelerate clinical trials.
+The grant is specifically for "repurposing" trials of drugs currently used to treat other diseases that could also treat Alzheimer's.
+As part of their pledge, the Sandlers are challenging others to partner with the ADDF to raise an additional $3 million by the end of 2014.
+We want to extend special thanks to those who have already responded to the challenge: The Charles Evans Foundation and their Co-Trustees Mrs. Bonnie Pfeifer Evans and Mrs. Alice Shure, in addition to Mr. Eli Jacobs, Mr. Ray and Barbara Dalio, and McCaffrey Family Fund.
 Learn more.

-ADDF Aging + Prevention Program: ADDF has launched Cognitive Vitality, a new program that will provide a credible independent scientific voice to claims about whether certain medicines, supplements and natural products, such as fish oil and coffee, can prevent or delay cognitive aging and Alzheimer’s.
+Aging & Alzheimer's Prevention Program: We recently launched Cognitive Vitality, a new website that will provide a credible independent scientific voice to claims about whether certain medicines, supplements, and natural products can prevent or delay cognitive aging and Alzheimer’s disease.